Top 10 Construction Management and Collaboration software

 2021.
 Construction management platform Remato raises $1.7M

-Small and medium-sized construction businesses in Europe and the U.S. tend not to be run on digital platforms.
-Publicly listed Procore is the go-to platform for large general contractors, but newer startups are going for this SMB construction market such as SiteMax, Sitemate, FieldLens and Fieldwire.
-Now, the Remato construction management platform is joining them with a $1.7 million seed investment round.
-Remato allows field contractors to plan and manage budgets, labor, materials and equipment in one app.
-The company says it is growing steadily at 10%-15% MoM with a mobile-first user experience and now has 1,700 daily active users.
+Small and medium-sized construction businesses in Europe and the U.S. have traditionally operated offline without utilizing digital platforms.
+While Procore is widely recognized as the leading platform for large general contractors, a new wave of startups is emerging to cater to the SMB construction market.
+These include SiteMax, Sitemate, FieldLens, and Fieldwire.
+Now, joining their ranks is the Remato construction management platform, which recently secured a $1.7 million seed investment round.
+Remato offers a comprehensive app that enables field contractors to efficiently plan and manage budgets, labor, materials, and equipment within a single interface.
+With a mobile-first user experience, the company has experienced steady growth of 10% to 15% month-over-month and boasts 1,700 daily active users.

 2021.
 Autodesk uveils Build - its new Construction Management solution